AlexSafatli/AlexSafatli.github.io/projects.md

   - [senketsu](https://github.com/AlexSafatli/senketsu): [Plex](https://plex.tv) + [Kodi](https://kodi.tv/) media library CLI tool that leverages [Airtable](https://airtable.com/).
 Written and constantly modified to help manage terabytes of video files I have at home.
 Originally in Python but recently rewritten in Go for better performance and control. *Go*.

+### Roleplaying

+  - [Saber](https://github.com/AlexSafatli/Saber): An engine to provide tooling and algorithm implementation for character, setting, history, and story element generation for tabletop roleplaying games. *Go*.
+  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that automates an element of game mechanics present in the GURPS tabletop RPG.
+Hosted with [Google App Engine](https://cloud.google.com/appengine/docs). *Python*.
+  - [Resonating Aria](http://web.cs.dal.ca/~safatli/blog/): A [Wordpress](https://wordpress.org) blog that I regularly maintain and have started to revisit discussing roleplaying in various articles, many about how to leverage code to automate tasks in RPGs.

 ### Web-Based

   - [NootBot](https://github.com/AlexSafatli/NootBot): A [Discord](https://discordapp.com) bot for automation and sound tomfoolery.
 A relatively mature project that has been hosted and maintained for years.
 A potential candidate for [a rewrite in Go](https://github.com/AlexSafatli/Garrus). *Java with [Spring Boot](https://spring.io/projects/spring-boot)*.

-### Roleplaying

-  - [Saber](https://github.com/AlexSafatli/Saber): An engine to provide tooling and algorithm implementation for character, setting, history, and story element generation for tabletop roleplaying games. *Go*.
-  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that automates an element of game mechanics present in the GURPS tabletop RPG.
-Hosted with [Google App Engine](https://cloud.google.com/appengine/docs). *Python*.

 ## Computational Biology